 We’ve looked at the huge benefits that DLP software can bring your organization.
 But does DLP actually work?
 Some, but not all.

 Effective DLP software works seamlessly in the background, allowing employees to work uninterrupted, but stepping in to prevent data loss whenever necessary.
 Likewise, they’re easy for SOC teams to manage.

-Here’s how it works: machine learning technology learns how people, teams, and customers communicate and understands the human context behind every interaction with data.
+Tessian Cloud Email Security intelligently prevents advanced email threats and protects against data loss, to strengthen email security and build smarter security cultures in modern enterprises.
+Here’s how it works: machine learning technology learns how people, teams, and customers communicate and understands the context behind every interaction with data.